mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 ]
 ```

-3. In the main processing part, if the beginning of ChatGPT's output has a number, we'll generate the corresponding motion simultaneously.
-Modify the output part of the above example as follows.
+3. In main(), if the ChatGPT output begins with a number, trigger the corresponding motion at the same time as speech.
+Replace the output section in the earlier example with:

 ```python
         # Check if input line begins with "RECOG_EVENT_STOP"
         utterance = re.findall('^RECOG_EVENT_STOP\|(.*)$', instr)